Executive Staff

 Pronouns: She, Her, Hers

-During her first year as CEO, Dessert led The Center through a phenomenal growth phase.
-Under her leadership, The Center increased its budget from $6M to $10.2M annually, and service visits to more than 80,000 annually.
+Since she became the CEO in 2018, Dessert has led The Center through a phenomenal growth phase.
+Under her leadership, The Cener increased its budget from $6.5M to 15.5M annually, grew its service visits to more than 90,000 annually, and now has seven facilities across San Diego County.
 Along with The Center’s team and Board of Directors, in 2019 The Center engaged in an in-depth community-driven strategic planning process with the participation of over 2,000 community members.

-She has deep roots in the San Diego area.
-A native of El Centro, she previously was The Center’s Policy and Community Organizing Coordinator, San Diego’s field director for the No on 8/Equality for All campaign, and worked for Planned Parenthood of the Pacific Southwest.
-She completed her JD at the University of California-Los Angeles (UCLA) School of Law, where she was the editor-in-chief of the Chicana/o Latina/o Law Review and earned degree specializations from the Epstein Public Interest Law and Policy and Critical Race Studies programs.
-She earned her BA at the University of California-San Diego (UCSD).
+Born and raised in El Centro, CA, Dessert has deep roots in the San Diego area.
+She previously was The Center’s Policy and Community Organizing Coordinator, San Diego’s field director for the No on 8/Equality for All campaign, and an organizer for Planned Parenthood of the Pacific Southwest.
+She completed her JD at the University of California, Los Angeles (UCLA) School of Law, and earned her BA at the University of California, San Diego (UCSD).

 She has served as a Commissioner for both the Healthy California for All Commission and the Leon L. Williams San Diego County Human Relations Commission.
-Dessert is the Chair of the Engage San Diego Advisory Board.
-She is married to Lisa Valenzuela.
+Dessert is the Chair of the Engage San Diego Advisory Board and serves on the Board of Directors of CenterLink, an international non-profit association of LGBTQ+ centers.
+She is married to Lisa Valenzuela and they have two children.

 Kim Fountain, PhD